sforteln/lldb_scripts/README.md

 # LLDB scripts

 ## Installation
+#### adding to .lldb
 1. Clone the repo
-1. copy the .lldb file to your home dir or copy its contents to an existing .lldb file
+1. copy the .lldbinit file to your home dir or copy its contents to an existing .lldb file

-###OR
+1. restart lldb/xcode

+#### Manually import into lldb or xcode(from the lldb prompt in the debugger window)

+    command script import ~/git/lldb_scripts/frame_utils.py